ansible/awx/docs/auth/oauth.md

 #### Token Scope Mask Over RBAC System

-The scope of an OAuth 2 token is a space-separated string composed of keywords like 'read' and 'write'.
+The scope of an OAuth2 token is a space-separated string composed of keywords like 'read' and 'write'.
 These keywords are configurable and used to specify permission level of the authenticated API client.
-For the initial OAuth 2 implementation, we use the most simple scope configuration, where the only valid scope keywords are 'read' and 'write'.
+For the initial OAuth2 implementation, we use the most simple scope configuration, where the only valid scope keywords are 'read' and 'write'.

 Read and write scopes provide a mask layer over the RBAC permission system of AWX.
 In specific, a